jet-so/contact/blog/contacts.md

 ![What you mean](https://i.imgur.com/1hppDxM.png)

-If you look at them side by side its very easy to see the correlation because people understand adress books and the concept of phone numbers, but computers are really dumb, they truly are stupid.
+If you look at them side by side its very easy to see the correlation because people understand adress books and the concept of phone numbers, but computers are really dumb, they are truly stupid.

 ![big dumb dumb](http://techchunks.com/wp-content/uploads/2010/06/Rrror-while-creating-Error-Report.jpg)

-so we have to explain to them with a bit more detail.
+So we have to hold their hand and explain them what we want them to do in the simplest way possible, meaning we have to write some code.

 This is why instead of writing in the "first contact begins here" format we will write some very simple code, we will write:

+*(using capital letters on the code is necessary)*

 ```
 BEGIN:VCARD